 Mississippi Delta Community College (Moorhead)

 Mississippi Delta Community College was accredited for the first time in 1928, and it's been building its portfolio of degree and certificate programs ever since.
-Approximately 2,400 students attended courses here in 2017, of whom close to 78 percent were enrolled in full-time study plans.
+Approximately 2,400 students attend classes here, with 73 percent enrolled in full-time study plans.

 Like all of the best Mississippi community colleges, MDCC participates in the statewide articulation agreement with four-year universities in Mississippi.
 Signed in 2005, the agreement opens the door to more than 160 areas of study and simplifies the transfer process.